Visiting Crete and Tzatziki Greek Cucumber Yogurt Dip

 I’m not sure I “survived” it, but it was worth it!

 Unfortunately, we didn’t have a whole lot of time to explore the island of Crete.
-Eric was in conference most of the time, but I did have lots of down time to explore the beach and read by the ocean.
+My husband was in conference most of the time, but I did have lots of down time to explore the beach and read by the ocean.

 Our evenings epitomized the phrase “long walks on the beach.”
 I don’t where where everyone went after dinner, but the place was deserted in the evenings.
 We were easily the only ones on the beach at sunset.
 It was such a nice relaxing break.